jwbensley/IP-Hashing/ECMP/linked_list_1/README.md

 ### Details

 When the program starts a linked list of arbitrary length is created (1000
 entries by default).
 This first list is a list of "virtual nodes" (vnodes).
+To be specific a doubly-linked list is used for both lists (as opposed to a singly-linked list).
 A second linked list is created of zero length.
 The second list is for
 "physical nodes" (pnodes) [2].
 As each pnode is added to the pnodes linked
 list a portion of the vnodes are updated to point to the new pnode.
 An equal